Legal identity under insurgencies and unrecognised states

 Why does it matter?

-The issuance of legal identity by insurgent movements and unrecognised states is of crucial significance, because it has major humanitarian ramifications.
+The issuance of legal identity by insurgent movements and unrecognised states has major humanitarian ramifications.
 Legal identity documentation issued by insurgencies may help people living amidst civil war secure certain entitlements such as freedom of movement or access to humanitarian aid but not having births, deaths or other life-cycle events registered can have major negative consequences too, including personal security when the fortunes of the insurgency change and/or the risk of statelessness.

 These issues also have major academic relevance because they raise pertinent empirical and conceptual questions about the underpinnings of state sovereignty, subjectivity and the foundation of law.